Skip to main contentSkip to search

 What is the economic impact on families?

-Families waiting for OAP services spend an average of $25,000–$80,000/year on private autism therapy.
-Many parents reduce work hours or exit the workforce entirely, losing $30,000–$100,000 annually in income.
-The total economic burden to families waiting, given 67,509 children in the queue, runs into the billions of dollars province-wide.
+Families waiting for OAP services face significant out-of-pocket costs for private autism therapy, and many parents reduce work hours or exit the workforce entirely to provide care.
+With 69,166 children in the queue, the total economic burden to families province-wide runs into the billions of dollars.

 Costs of delayed intervention, long-term consequences